LappleApple/awesome-leading-and-managing/Abilities-Qualities-Values.md

 - [The 5 Ways to Improve Your Self-Awareness as a Leader](https://blog.knowyourcompany.com/the-5-ways-to-improve-your-self-awareness-as-a-leader-2f1464e5b00) - by Claire Lew.
 Takeaway: Assume positive intent, hold up a mirror to yourself and your decisions, remember that it’s not all about you, ask your team the tough questions and find an accountability partner like a coach.

+### Transparency
+- [How This Head of Engineering Boosted Transparency at Instagram](https://firstround.com/review/how-this-head-of-engineering-boosted-transparency-at-instagram/) - by FirstRound Capital.
+Takeaway: Focusing on James Everingham at Instagram.
+"Everingham soon realized that boosting Instagram’s straggling transparency scores meant figuring out what a common definition was.
+And that wasn’t all — he quickly recognized that shedding light on the decision-making process would also become a sizable component of their efforts to solve the transparency equation.
+The engineering group would need to identify who was making decisions, how those decisions were made and why they were being made."

 ### Trust

 - [A Trust Toolbox for Virtual Teams.
 Module 1: “The Prelude Game”](https://inteamwetrust.com/2016/06/22/trust-toolbox-for-virtual-teams-module-1/) - by Alexey Pikulev.
 Takeaway: A five-module framework for building trust, including sections on personal integrity and trust in action.